OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/OpenVdbMap_v2.md

           | quadratic = 2 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The type of interpolation to use when sampling the vdb</p>
+        <p class="scene-class-attr-comment">The type of interpolation to use when sampling the vdb</p>

     </p>